-Exploration and Development Risks - Resource property acquisition, exploration, development, and operation is a highly speculative business that involves significant risks, which even a combination of careful evaluation, experience and knowledge may not eliminate.
+Exploration and Development Risks - Resource property acquisition, exploration, development, and operation are highly speculative businesses which involve significant risks, which even a combination of careful evaluation, experience and knowledge may not eliminate.
 While the discovery of precious metals and other minerals may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
 Major expenses may be required to locate and establish economically viable mineral deposits, to develop metallurgical processes and to construct mining and processing facilities at a particular site.
 It is impossible to ensure that the acquisition, exploration or development programs planned by the Company will result in a profitable commercial mining operation.
 The potential for any project to eventually become an economically viable operation depends on numerous factors including: the quantity and quality of the minerals discovered if any, the proximity to infrastructure, metal and mineral prices (which vary considerably over time) and government regulations.
 The exact effect these factors can have on any given exploration property cannot accurately be predicted but the effect can be materially adverse.

 Environmental Risk - Current or future environmental laws and regulations may affect the operations of the Company.
 These laws and regulations set various standards regulating certain aspects of health and environmental quality.
 They provide for penalties and other liabilities for the violation of such standards and establish, in certain circumstances, obligations to rehabilitate current and former facilities and locations where operations are or were conducted.
 Furthermore, the permission to operate could be withdrawn temporarily where there is evidence of serious breaches of health and safety, or even permanently in the case of extreme breaches.
-Significant liabilities could be imposed on the Company for damages, clean-up costs or penalties in the event of certain discharges into the environment, environmental laws or regulations.
+Significant liabilities could be imposed on the Company for damages, clean-up costs or penalties in the event of certain discharges into the environment, environmental damages caused by previous owners of acquired properties or non-compliance with environmental laws or regulations.
 The Company intends to minimize these risks by taking steps to ensure compliance with environmental, health and safety laws and regulations and operating to international environmental standards.